ibm-cloud-docs/security-compliance/README.md

 # IBM Cloud Security and Compliance Center Documentation

 Welcome to the docs repo for the Security and Compliance Center!
-Feedback and updates are always welcome.
+Feedback and updates are always encouraged.

 To leave feedback:

-1. If you know which changes need to be made, open a PR.
-If it's a suggestion for a larger update, please feel free to open an issue.
+1. Open an issue in this repository.
-2. If you have a an open PR ready for review, assign Shawna Guilianelli (`smguilia`) or Crystal Barragan (`Crystal-Barragan`) for review.
+2. Tag Shawna Guilianelli (`smguilia`) or Crystal Barragan (`Crystal-Barragan`) for review.
-3. One of us will review your suggestions with the development team and make any necessary adjustments.
+3. We will review your suggestions with the development team.
-4. One of us will merge the suggested content into the repo.
+4. We will make the changes internally and then close this issue.